-Myths are mostly very old, and happen to rule the world, when science, philosophy and technology were not very precise, as they are today.
-Therefore, people were unaware of certain questions like why the color of sky is blue, or why night is dark, or what are the causes of earthquakes etc. Thus, it was a myth that explained natural phenomena as well as described rituals and ceremonies to the people.
+Myths are mostly very old, and happen to have ruled the world when science, philosophy, and technology were not very precise, as they are today.
+Therefore, people were unaware of certain questions, like why the sky is blue, or why night is dark, or what are the causes of earthquakes.
+Thus, it was myths that explained natural phenomena, and described rituals and ceremonies to the people.

-Examples of Myth from Literature
+Examples of Myth in Literature

-Roman and Greek myths, though originally have not been available in English, have deeply influenced English works.
-During the times of ancient Greeks, they had a belief that some invisible gods like Zeus had created this world.
-We read in such Greek’s stories that passions for humans controlled the gods, and hence gods fought for them.
-Likewise, Romans also had beliefs in such deities.
+Roman and Greek myths, though originally not available in English, have deeply influenced English works.
+During the times of the ancient Greeks, they had a belief that some invisible gods, such as Zeus, had created this world.
+We read in such Greek stories that passions for humans controlled the gods, and hence gods fought for them.
+Likewise, Romans had beliefs in such deities.

 Yeats also tried to use this Greek mythology in his poem, No Second Troy, by creating a similarity between Helen and Maud Gonne.
-He also brought similarity between Trojan War and revolutionary and anti-British activities of Irishmen.
+He also brought a similarity between the Trojan War and revolutionary and anti-British activities of the Irish.
 Just like Helen, Yeats blamed and held Maud responsible for creating hatred in the hearts of Irishmen, and consequently they caused destruction and bloodshed.

-Biblical stories and myths have also played an important role shaping English literary works.
-John Milton in his poem “Paradise Lost” plays out the Genesis story about the Fall of Man from Garden of Eden and his subsequent eviction from there.
-In his novel, “East of Eden” John Steinbeck Golding in “Lord of the Flies” also played the same idea in which they have presented Eve as a seducer responsible for bringing sin into this world that we can clearly see in the medieval literature.
-We also have seen that many feminist literary critics of the twentieth-century have often made use of this myth in their research.
+Both John Steinbeck and William Golding, in their respective novels, East of Eden, and Lord of the Flies, played on the same idea in which they have presented Eve as a seducer responsible for bringing sin into this world.
+We can clearly see this allusion in medieval literature.
+We also have seen that many feminist literary critics of the twentieth century have made use of this myth in their research.

-T. S. Eliot uses two underlying myths to develop a structure of his long poem “The Waste Land.”
-These myths are of the Grail Quest and the Fisher King.
-Both myths originate from Gaelic traditions and come to the Christian civilization.
-Though Eliot has not taken these myths from Bible, both were significant for Europeans, as they incorporated them into European mythology, and these stories focused on the account of the death and resurrection of Christ.
+T. S. Eliot uses two underlying myths to develop the structure of his long poem The Waste Land.
+These myths are of the Grail Quest and the Fisher King, both of which originate from Gaelic traditions, and come to the Christian civilization.
+Though Eliot has not taken these myths from the Bible, both were significant for Europeans, as they incorporated them into European mythology, and these stories focused on the account of the death and resurrection of Christ.

-Functions of Myth
+Function of Myth